 Making the best RC helicopter decision when it comes to purchasing a kit or a pre-built heli, is one of the first choices you are faced with when purchasing an RC Helicopter.

 Once again this is a choice that was not available several years ago.
-All RC helicopters were sold in kit form and you had to spend hours or days putting them together.
+All RC helicopters were sold in kit form and you had to spend hours putting them together.

 Recognizing that people’s time is at a premium these days, manufacturers have started introducing pre-built or ready to fly (RTF) helicopter kits.
 Most micro helicopters are sold as ready to fly or almost ready to fly.